 Dr William Pettersson

-- Research Associate (School of Computing Science)
+- Research Software Engineer (School of Computing Science)

 I am a Research Associate at the School of Computing Science, University of Glasgow.
-I am workin on the IP-MATCH EPSRC project, under the supervision of Dr David Manlove.
+I am working on the IP-MATCH EPSRC project, under the supervision of Dr David Manlove.
 The goal of such research is to allow the best possible allocation of resources.
 For instance, one outcome of the project is an allocation of kidney donors to patients, or the allocation of student doctors to hospitals.

 Prior to coming to Glasgow, I have lived in various cities in Australia working on parallel exact integer multi-objective optimisation algorithms.
 I am also an accomplished graph theorist and topologist, specialising in algorithms in graph decompositions and combinatorial topology respectively.